Skin and Coat Support

 Q: Can I order AHO products direct?

-A: AHO products are sold exclusively through veterinarians.
+A: AHO products are sold through veterinarians.
 Veterinarians can order directly from AHO or through our distributors.
 Other veterinary staff and veterinary students are also welcome to order directly from AHO.
+If you have been referred by your veterinarian to use AHO products for your pet, you may also order from us.
+We strongly encourage supplement use to be overseen by a licensed veterinarian.

 Q: Can my pet overdose on these products?